kinokasai/prc/doc/intro.md

 Retrogames were played in the dark arcade rooms of the past millenium.
 Such games were written in assemby as to squeeze every bit of performance of hardware that wouldn't go past a few Megahertz.
 Nowadays, a mere smartphone harnesses several Megabytes of RAM and a multiple processor cores clocked at several Gigahertz each.
 Such power allows us to revisit game programming: ease of development takes the lead while performance is sidelined.

 Web browsers are ubiquitous - and are quickly becoming the defacto platform to run multiplatform apps.
-Furthermore, the new web standard HTML5 greatly simplifies the deployment of dynamic application through the Javascript language.
-Notably, the canvas interface allows to draw objects, animate them, and intercept inputs from mouse or keyboards in a Web page.
+Furthermore, the new web standard HTML5[1] greatly simplifies the deployment of dynamic application through the Javascript language.
+Notably, the `canvas`[2] interface allows to draw objects, animate them, and intercept inputs from mouse or keyboards in a Web page.

 The canvas API imposes a reactive programming paradigm: in order to update the canvas, one should register a callback function through `requestAnimationFrame()`.
-One has to do the same to process input.
+[3] One has to do the same to process input.

 The reactive limitations imposed by the canvas API is similar to what is used in control-command systems.
 Several languages, based on the synchronous dataflow paradigm, have been